 The Cultural Safety Leadership Group

 The Cultural Safety Leadership Group is comprised of self-nominated Tribunal Members and the Registrar.
-The Chair is part-time legal member Dr Hannah McGlade.
+The Chair is psychiatrist member Dr Helen Milroy.
 The Cultural Safety Leadership Group advises the President on cultural safety.

 The Cultural Safety Leadership Group meets on an ad hoc basis with the goal of preparing an action plan by which the Tribunal will contribute to developing ‘a culturally respectful and non-discriminatory health system’ as set out in the Department of Health’s WA Aboriginal Health and Wellbeing Framework 2015–2030.
 In our context, this means creating a culturally respectful and non-discriminatory environment for all Tribunal processes by ensuring that all Tribunal practices are culturally safe.